What is Lymphedema?

 This is where Second Act can help.
 Lymphedema sleeves, gauntlets, gloves and bras are fitted by our specialists who have been trained to properly fit such graduated compression garments.

 Sleeves come in a range of sizes and colors.
-And while beige and darker skin toned sleeves are most common, we also offer seasonal colors, even tie-dye, with matching or coordinating colored gauntlets.
+And while beige and darker skin toned sleeves are most common, we also offer patterns, designs, seasonal colors, even tie-dye, with matching or coordinating colored gauntlets.

 Gauntlets cover the back and palm of the hand but not the fingers.
 This allows for greater dexterity and is often adequate to control the swelling that can sometimes move into the hand.
 However, for those individuals whose lymphedema has moved into their fingers, there are gloves with finger stubs.